A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Introduction

 \section{Introduction}

 Cancerous tumors are believed to be most frequently initiated by a single mutated cell that generates a population of cells (a tumor) with elevated mutation rates and genome instability.
 Mutations are categorized into two types: driver and passenger mutations.
-Driver mutations confer selective advantages to the cell by increasing its fitness and passenger mutations are viewed as neutral or slightly deleterious.
-A survey of cancer models with neutral passenger mutations is found in \cite{durrett2015branching}.
-Authors of \cite{bozic2016quantifying} consider the accumulation of neutral passenger mutations to be a molecular clock that provides information regarding the evolutionary history of the tumor.
+Driver mutations confer selective advantages to the cell by increasing its fitness and passenger mutations were viewed as neutral.
 Recent theoretical and experimental studies challenge the hypothesis of neutrality of passenger mutations.
 Theory in \cite{mcfarland2014tug} and experiments in \cite{mcfarland2017damaging} suggest passenger mutations are mildly deleterious and they inhibit tumor growth and reduce metastasis when passenger load exceeds a threshold.